alihan0/mellow-modal/README.md

   /* ... */
 });
 ```
-Adds confirmation button to Modal Footer.
-Default is `true`

 ------------------------------------------

+Sets the style of the confirmation button.
+Check Bootstrap Colors for other styles.
+Default `success`

 ```
 modal.fire({
   /* ... */